 - Difficulty with communication

-- Problems developing emotional intimacy or feeling disconnected from their partner
+- Problems with emotional intimacy or feeling physically and/or emotionally disconnected from their partner

 - Sexual concerns and infidelity